What is a Cesspool System: A Comprehensive Guide

 1. Natural Treatment Process

-Septic systems rely on natural processes to treat wastewater.
-Microorganisms in the septic tank break down organic matter, while the soil in the drain field filters and further purifies the effluent.
+Septic systems utilize natural mechanisms to treat wastewater.
+Microorganisms within the septic tank decompose organic materials, while the soil in the drain field acts as a filter, further purifying the effluent before it reenters the environment.

 2. Potential for Groundwater Contamination